Jakesta13/minecraft-startups/startPaper/README.md

 For use with [PufferPanel](https://github.com/PufferPanel/PufferPanel), you can Copy/Paste the JSON file named startPaper.json and tweak it on PufferPanel's Template page.
 ## Note
-* You will need to edit the config instead of the server.properties for the vairables below....
+* You will need to edit the config instead of the server.properties for the variables below....
 * You will also need to edit the config instead of spigot.conf for playerTrackingRange.

-## Vairable Descriptions
+## Variable Descriptions
 * Enables paper to update to the latest build of the version mentioned below.

 ``